Vatican investigator of child sex abuse meets Polish bishops

-WARSAW, Poland (AP) - The Vatican’s sex crimes prosecutor, Archbishop Charles Scicluna, is meeting Poland’s Catholic bishops to share his experience in tracking crimes, after the Polish church admitted knowledge of hundreds of cases of abuse of minors by priests.
+WARSAW, Poland (AP) — The Vatican’s sex crimes prosecutor, Archbishop Charles Scicluna, met with Poland’s Catholic bishops on Friday to share his experience in tracking crimes, after the Polish church admitted knowing about hundreds of cases over the years where priests abused minors.

-Scicluna is attending the bishops’ plenary session Friday in Walbrzych, southwestern Poland, at the Episcopate’s invitation.
-The discussion is about “protecting children and youths” and a news conference is planned, the Episcopate said.
+Scicluna attended the bishops’ plenary session Friday in Walbrzych, southwestern Poland, for a discussion about “protecting children and youths,” the Episcopate said.

+Scicluna, a Maltese archbishop, and expert in church law, has been instrumental in revealing facts about priestly sex abuse and cover-up by Chilean church leaders for Pope Francis.

+In February at the Vatican, he gave a tutorial on preventing sex abuse to a summit of church leaders convened by Francis in reaction to the global sex abuse and cover-up crisis that has undermined credibility in the church.

-Poland’s influential church has been criticized for covering up cases of abuse by priests, moving them to new parishes rather than bringing them before a court.
+Poland’s bishops acknowledged in March they had almost 400 predator priests on record.
+In this predominantly Catholic nation, the church has been strongly criticized for covering up cases of abuse by priests, moving them to new parishes and failing to ban them from working with children.

-The bishops acknowledged in March they had almost 400 predator priests on record.
+Only a limited number of cases have been tried by civilian courts.
+In one case, the court found a clergyman guilty of abducting, detaining and abusing a 13-year-old girl more than 10 years ago and ruled that his order pay her 1 million zlotys ($265,000) in compensation.

-An independent documentary in May revealed testimony from people who as children were abused and raped by Polish clergy.
+An independent documentary in May revealed testimony from people who as children were raped or abused by Polish clergy.
+It led Poland’s Primate Wojciech Polak to apologize to the victims, but some other bishops initially shrugged at the film.

+Still, the abuse revelations do not seem to have significantly undermined the church’s authority among many believers, who say abuse is a problem of individual priests or claim the church has been unfairly attacked by critics.

 Copyright © 2019 The Washington Times, LLC.